YaleMRRC/CPM/matlab/oop/README.md

 # Object Oriented ridge CPM

 This is object oriented design for connectome based predictive modeling (CPM) by Xilin Shen 2017.
-Main goal of this structure are to be easy to understand, capability of fast development, preventing duplicate code, and eliminating long lines of function parameters which are pretty common in Matlab.
+Main goals of this structure are to be easy to understand for neuro scientists, capability of fast development, preventing duplicate codes, and eliminating long lines of function parameters which are pretty common in Matlab.
 ## Class Structure
 This framework has the following base classes: